Sarmad Kashani: Life in Delhi

 The reputation as a poet and mystic he had acquired during the time the two travelled together, caused the Mughal crown prince Dara Shikoh to invite Sarmad at his father's court.
-On this occasion, Sarmad so deeply impressed the royal heir that he vowed to become his disciple.
+On this occasion, Sarmad so deeply impressed the imperial heir that he vowed to become his disciple.

 Sarmad has been witnessed by the French physician and traveler, François Bernier, who reported Sarmad as a naked faqir.

-Sexuality

-Abhay Chand was a Hindu disciple of Sarmad Kashani.
-The nature of their relationship is debated by historians.
-There are no historical records to confirm the details of their encounter, except Sarmad's own poetry.
-The biography of Sarmad Kashani published by caretakers of his shrine states that he had fallen for a Hindu boy named Abhai Chand whose father eventually relented and allowed them to be together.

 Death

-After the War of Succession with his brother Dara Shikoh, Aurangzeb (1658-1707) emerged victorious, killed his former adversary and ascended the imperial throne.
-He had Sarmad arrested and tried for heresy.
+After the War of Succession with his brother Dara Shikoh, Aurangzeb (1658–1707) emerged victorious, killed his former adversary and ascended the imperial throne.
+He had Sarmad arrested and tried.
 Sarmad was put to death by beheading in 1661.
 His grave is located near the Jama Masjid in Delhi, India.

 Sarmad was accused and convicted of atheism and unorthodox religious practice.

-Aurangzeb ordered his Ulema to ask Sarmad why he repeated only "There is no God", and ordered him to recite the second part,"but Allah".
+Aurangzeb ordered his Ulema to ask Sarmad why he repeated only "There is no God", and ordered him to recite the second part, "but Allah".
 To that he replied that "I am still absorbed with the negative part.
 Why should I tell a lie?"
 Thus he sealed his death sentence.
 Ali Khan-Razi, Aurangzeb's court chronicler, was present at the execution.
-He relates some of the mystic's verses uttered at the execution stand: "The Mullahs say Ahmed went to heaven, Sarmad says that heaven came down to Ahmed." ...
+He relates some of the mystic's verses uttered at the execution stand: "The Mullahs say Ahmed went to heaven, Sarmad says that heaven came down to Ahmed."...
 "There was an uproar and we opened our eyes from the eternal sleep.
 Saw that the night of wickedness endured, so we slept again."